Met firearms officer who shot Jermaine Baker to face misconduct hearing

-The Independent Office for Police Conduct said the officer, known only as W80, will now face a gross misconduct hearing

-The firearms officer who killed Jermaine Baker during a foiled prison breakout more than seven years ago will face misconduct proceedings, the police watchdog has announced.
+Mr Baker was killed during a Metropolitan Police operation to stop prisoners being freed near Wood Green Crown Court in December 2015.

-Mr Baker, 28, of Tottenham, north London, was shot during a Metropolitan Police operation which thwarted a plot to snatch two prisoners from a van near Wood Green Crown Court in December 2015.
+Mr Baker, 28, of Tottenham, north London, was shot during a Metropolitan Police operation that thwarted a plot to snatch two prisoners from a van near Wood Green Crown Court in December 2015.

 The Independent Office for Police Conduct (IOPC) said the officer, known only as W80, will now face a gross misconduct hearing.